• Published: Mar 28 2025 06:58 AM

 wave

-While the allure of winning a £1 million tax-free prize remains, the reduced prize rate means Premium Bonds may no longer be the most lucrative savings option.
-Now is the time to review your savings strategy.
-Consider comparing Premium Bonds with other savings accounts and fixed-rate bonds to find the best fit for your financial goals.
-Don't forget to check your Premium Bonds balance regularly using the NS&I online prize checker or app.
+Let's be real, the chance of winning a million pounds tax-free is still tempting.
+But with the prize rate shrinking, Premium Bonds might not be the best savings game in town anymore.
+This feels like a good time to really take a look at your entire savings plan.
+It's worth comparing Premium Bonds to other savings accounts and fixed-rate bonds to see what works best for you.
+And don't forget to check your Premium Bonds balance regularly – you can do it online or through the NS&I app.

 FAQ